Invisible Sun: Background

 Bono performed duets of it with Sting when U2 and the Police appeared at the same concerts: the first such instance was in 1982 at a festival in Gateshead, England, and two subsequent instances occurred at the last two shows of Amnesty International's A Conspiracy of Hope tour in 1986.

 The song is a departure from Police songs before it; "Invisible Sun" contains a dark, looping synthesizer beat, and powerful, haunting lyrics.
 Among other things, the lyrics refer to the ArmaLite rifle used by paramilitary organisations, but mainly by the Provisional Irish Republican Army (IRA).
 The music video for "Invisible Sun" features a collection of video clips taken from the conflict in Northern Ireland.
-Owing to its subject matter, it was banned by the BBC.
+Owing to its subject matter, the video was banned by the BBC.

 In 1998, Sting recorded a new version of "Invisible Sun" with the British reggae group Aswad.
 The song was revised as a duet between Sting and vocalist Tony "Gad" Robinson with an upbeat tempo and a prominent horn section.
 The track was featured in The X-Files: The Album, a promotional soundtrack album released to accompany the film The X-Files: Fight The Future.